GoogleCloudPlatform/python-docs-samples/README.md

-See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and scaffolding for other python frameworks and use cases.
+See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and scaffolding for other frameworks and use cases.

 ## Run Locally
 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/), including the [gcloud tool](https://cloud.google.com/sdk/gcloud/), and [gcloud app component](https://cloud.google.com/sdk/gcloud-app).